gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 very carefully *not* looking at Maddy, whose glower was back and twice as glowery.

-"Does mamma know you're here?"
+"Does mama know you're here?"
 Maddy demanded.

 Sindy bounced up and down a couple of times.
 "Not exactly," she admitted.